aikonbrasil/behavioral-clonning/README.md

 Dataset was split in order to generate 3 groups for training, validation, and test.
 The architecture used Adam optimizer.
 The training result was done successfully considering 5 epochs.
 As our training result does not show any over-fitting (compatible results between training and evaluation losses), it was not necessary to use any dropout layer

 The input dataset of the architecture was normalized.
-The following layers (suggested by the NVIDIA model) define the architecture described in detail in Fig. 1
+The following layers (suggested by the NVIDIA model) define the architecture described in detail in Fig. 1 (I considered some dropout = 0.5, batch-normalization, and pooling tools in order to avoid overfitting)

 .![alt text][image1]